The Most Comprehensive Network SLA with End-to-End Coverage

 - Day 1 SLA – All Services are offered from Day 1

-- Enhanced: Up to 5 nines SLA for the Aryaka Middle Mile, our Layer 2 Core Network
+- Enhanced: Up to 5 nines Uptime for the Aryaka Middle Mile, our Layer 2 Core Network

-- New: Up to 4 nines end-to-end SLA: Last Mile, Middle Mile, and Edge Services
+- New: Up to 4 nines end-to-end Uptime: Last Mile, Middle Mile, and Edge Services

 - New: Last Mile SLA with committed delivery time from Aryaka